sschrimmer/19pwa/README.md

 ```

 ## Installation
-This application is deployed to [Heroku](https://justanotherte.herokuapp.com/).
+This application is deployed to [Heroku]

 To run J.A.T.E locally: